xugeaneeu/TVM2025-public/lab03/README.md

 ## Hints

 1. Handling left-associativity might be tricky.
 See the [assoc.md](assoc.md) for more detail.
-2. Note that JS does not treat division by zero an exception.
+2. Note that JS does not treat division by zero as an exception.
 By default it just yields `Infinity`.